BrightcoveOS/ios-player-samples/README.md

 ```

 ### About Xcode 8
-A number of sample apps were written in Swift and have not yet been updated to modern Swift standards.
-When those projects are opened using Xcode 8, the user might be prompted to convert the source files.
-The project can be safely converted to Swift 2.3.
-As a result of the conversion, no source changes will be made however the .xcodeproj file will be updated to reflect the Swift 2.3 language version.
+The Swift sample apps were developed with Swift 2 and have not yet been updated to Swift 3.
+When those projects are opened using Xcode 8.2, the user might be prompted to convert the source files to the newest version of the Swift language.
+Consider choosing to convert **Later** as conversion to Swift version 3 produces code which does not compile.

 A future release of the ios-player-samples will provide updated Swift projects.